 The audit committee currently consists of Messrs.
-Lopach, Swanson and Wickwire, each an "independent director" in accordance with NYSE MKT listing standards.
+Lopach, Swanson and Wickwire, each an independent director under rules adopted by the SEC pursuant to the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley").
 Mr. Lopach serves as the chairman of the audit committee.
 The board of directors has determined that Messrs.
 Lopach and Swanson (whose backgrounds are detailed above) each qualify as an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
-The board of directors also has determined that all members of the audit committee are "financially literate" under NYSE MKT listing standards.